 - more than 75% of the cases had underlying diseases (cardiovascular diseases, diabetes, tumors)

 COVID-19, in itself, is not a deadly virus.
-Mortality rates for those with COVID-19 seem to be 0.7-3.5%.
-The mortality rate for SARS is 10%, for MERS 34%, and for Swine Flu is 0.02%.
-So, those with underlying diseases -- compromised immunities, and non-healthy elders should be very cautious.
+Mortality rates for those with COVID-19 seem to be 0.7-5.4%.
+The mortality rate for MERS is 34%, Influenza is 0.1%, and for Swine Flu is 0.02%.
+So, those with underlying diseases – compromised immunities, and non-healthy elders should be very cautious.
 For most people, the new coronavirus causes only mild to moderate symptoms, such as fever, aches, and cough.

 How to Protect Against COVID-19

 The virus is very contagious so you may be asking yourself how can you protect yourself against COVID-19.
 The best way to protect yourself is through everyday preventive actions.
 Here are some tips on how to stay healthy during this coronavirus outbreak:

 - Avoid touching your eyes, nose, and mouth with unwashed hands.